hmi-utwente/DE-ENIGMA-F2/README.md

 1. git checkout ros
 1. git lfs pull

-Please download and install the "Apollo" version of the adult and child tablet apps.
+Please download and install the "ROS" version of the adult and child tablet apps.
 The apps can be downloaded from here: https://drive.google.com/drive/folders/1Nd1P6NPuA0G7qcIwc_o6ZeZXVLHUn6ac?usp=sharing

 ## To download and compile dependencies for your specific platform
 1. ant resolve